YoYoJam's president and owner, Dale Bell, has been in the plastic injection molding business for over thirty

 The SpinJammer was met with lukewarm reception at the Worlds but Payden, using the Dragonfly/DragonJam, nailed his compulsories and was on stage for the freestyle finals.

 Even though he failed to finish in the top ten, it was a tremendous achievement for a brand new company.

 But perhaps more important than the excellent reception the DragonJam recieved, was the people Dale met at the

 Worlds.
 Linda Sengpiel and Bill de Boisblanc were both judges and were both very intrested in Dale's new

 products.
 Both spent quite a bit of time talking to Dale, and it wasn't long after that Dale agreed to create a

 signature yoyo for Linda.
-Input from Linda, Bill, Philip and other prominant players lead to the creation of
+Input from Linda, Bill, and other prominant players lead to the creation of

 The rest, as they say, is history!
 The SpinFaKtor series has become the leading choice of World Champion Single

 A players.
 In fact, nine of the top fifteen players at the 2001 Worlds (including all top 6 players) used a

 SpinFaKtor series yoyo.
 In addition, Rick Wyatt's Signature Series Mega SpinFaKtor holds the official AYYA